 Take advantage of the travel concierge.

-Since I didn't know the area, I definitely took advantage of the travel concierge option provided once you register for High Point.
-I knew I wouldn't be going out to dinner much by myself, so I requested a hotel that did provide room service, and proximity to restaurants that I could walk to since I wasn't renting a car.
+Since I didn't know the area the first time around , I definitely took advantage of the travel concierge option provided once you register for High Point.
+I knew I wouldn't be going out to dinner much by myself, so I requested a hotel that provided room service, and proximity to restaurants that I could walk to since I wasn't renting a car.
 They were so accommodating and a pleasure to work with!

 They also have free shuttle buses specifically for Market at the three surrounding airports, so if you want to save money on a car rental, make a reservation for the shuttles through your market app or the concierge (it's free).
 The airport shuttle will drive you from the airport to the main shuttle station in High Point.
-From there you can catch a hotel shuttle (assuming your hotel is on the shuttle route...again, check the website or app) back and forth.
+From there you can catch a hotel shuttle (assuming your hotel is on the shuttle route...again, check the website or app) back and forth to market in the morning and evening.
 Shuttles run on a schedule so plan your day accordingly.

 Wear what you would wear in front of a client, with extra cushy shoes.

 I made the mistake of getting a suit for my first market after looking at photos online, without realizing most of the people in the photos were the showroom reps.
-I suggest wearing an outfit you would be comfortable wearing to a client meeting, and bring two different pairs of comfortable shoes you would be fine walking multiple miles in, because you will.
+I suggest wearing an outfit you would be comfortable wearing to a client meeting, and bring two different pairs of comfortable shoes you would be fine walking multiple miles in, because, fun fact, you will.
 I alternate shoes every other day.
-Some bring a separate pair to change into in the afternoon because there are usually showroom after parties and dancing!
-I personally like to wear nice jeans (see my favorite brand below that feels like butter and have a little ab control sewn in...they are magic) and a cute top with slip on loafer sneakers.
-People do dress up and wear heels and some people think it's a beach trip but you be you.
-As for me, comfort is key in clothes and shoes.
+Some bring a separate pair to change into in the afternoon because there are usually showroom after-parties and dancing!
+I personally like to wear nice jeans (see my favorite brand below that feels like butter and have a little ab support control sewn in...they are magic) and a cute top with slip on loafer sneakers.
+People do dress up to the nines and wear heels and some people think it's a beach trip but here's how I see it: you be you.
+As for me, comfort is key in clothes and shoes but keep it classy.
+Key tip: comfortable shoes.
 Don't say I didn't warn you.

 Start top down at IHFC.